 A tired audience is an impatient and distracted audience.
-To help ensure your presentation is actually heard, it’s important to energize the audience.
+To help ensure your presentation is actually heard, it’s important to improve your public speaking skills and energize the audience.

 Here are 5 ways to energize the audience before your next presentation: